Alethio/ethereum-lite-explorer/README.md

 - [Contributing](CONTRIBUTING.md)
 - [License](LICENSE.md)

-## Short Term Roadmap
-- Post 1.0
-    * [ ] Plugins System

 ## Technical Details

-The project is built using React, TypeScript and the [Ethstats UI Components](https://github.com/Alethio/ethstats-ui).
+The project is built on a React/MobX and TypeScript stack, using the [Alethio CMS](https://github.com/Alethio/cms) as a base to allow extension via 3rd party plugins.
+The basic explorer functionality is implemented via a series of open-source [core plugins](https://github.com/Alethio/explorer-core-plugins), which we also use internally for our [aleth.io](https://aleth.io) platform.
+Please refer to [Alethio CMS](https://github.com/Alethio/cms) for documentation on the plugin system.

 ### Project structure
 ```
-📁block-explorer
+📁ethereum-lite-explorer
-├─📁dev             - dev server for serving the app and mocking block-explorer-api responses
+├─📁dev             - dev server for serving the app
 ├─📁dist            - target folder for application that contains deployables
 └─📁src             - source files
   ├─📁app (*1)      - application source code